- Home

 -

-The Commissioner’s Regular Business Agenda Meeting is each Tuesday at 9 am (unless otherwise noted).
+The Commissioner’s Regular Business Agenda Meeting will be Mondays and Thursdays at 9:00 a.m. (unless otherwise noted) with the bulk of "regular business" and Action items to take place on Thursday of each week.
 The remainder of the week is spent with individual committee assignments and constituent appointments.

 - Are Board Meetings open to the public?